 For a coastal city, La Paz has surprisingly little beach culture.
 This was perhaps our biggest surprise, but it pleasantly enhanced our stay as we were forced to do other things.
 We get a lot of beach life at home in the South Bay of Los Angeles, which also explains why we had to explore them all.
 Aficionados.

 When you google ‘beaches in La Paz, Mexico” you will see plenty, and they look nice.
-In fact when you Google anything about Baja, the images always look great, but in reality its a little different, not bad, just different.
+In fact when you Google anything about Baja, the imagery always looks great, but in reality its a little different, not bad, just different.
 Baja is different.
-A five star restaurant sits comfortably next to a half torn down building on many blocks, giving La Paz a special character.
+A five star restaurant often sits comfortably next to a half torn down building, giving La Paz a special character.

 The beaches in La Paz do not function in the way you are used to.
 They are small, the water is shallow, there are no waves and no sense that people have planned their day around going there.
 They are not destinations.
 You can go, have a look around and then, at some point within an hour, it’s time to move on.
 In La Paz you go to the beach to eat a sandwich, not to enjoy the sun, sand or surf.
 We hit all the beaches close to city in about an hour on our motorbike.

-Feeling very unfulfilled, we then made a plan to hit the major beaches outside the city, Balandra, Tecolote, La Ventana & Cerritos.
+Feeling very unfulfilled, we then made a plan to hit the major beaches outside La Paz, Balandra, Tecolote, La Ventana & Cerritos.
 This would take a couple days and require a coche.

 Playa Balandra, Mexico, BCS